Tara Pedersen, Ph.D.

 AREAS OF EXPERTISE

 Tara E. Pedersen received her Ph.D. from The University of California at Davis.
-She teaches Shakespeare, literature surveys, courses in Early Modern literature, The Bible as Literature, Women and Literature, Literature of Science and Magic, Composition, and Advanced Composition (with a Health Humanities focus).
-Her research focuses on knowledge production in pre-modern England, and her book, _Mermaids and the Production of Knowledge in Early Modern England_, was published by Ashgate Press in 2015.
+She teaches Shakespeare, literature surveys, courses in early modern literature, The Bible as Literature, Women and Literature, Literature of Science and Magic, Composition, Writing for Business and Industry, and Advanced Composition (with a Health Humanities focus).
+Her research focuses on knowledge production in pre-modern England, and her book, Mermaids and the Production of Knowledge in Early Modern England, was published by Ashgate Press in 2015.

 Teaching Interests